amv-bamboo/django-google-maps-widget/README.rst

 Starting with ``django-google-maps`` version (0.7.0), Django 1.11+ is required because Django changed their widget template rendering system.
-Version 0.8.0 supports Django 2.0+, and as such removes support for Python 2.7
+Version 0.8.0 supports Django 2.0+, and as such removes support for Python 2.7.
+Version 0.14.0 drops support for Python 3.8 and lower and Django 4.1 and lower.

-I’m using this to allow someone from the admin panels to type a freeform address, have the address geocoded on change and plotted on the map.
+I'm using this to allow someone from the admin panels to type a freeform address, have the address geocoded on change and plotted on the map.
 If the location is not 100% correct, the user can drag the marker to the correct spot and the geo coordinates will update.